-All analog inputs are multiplexed into the on-chip, successive approximation, analog-to-digital converter.
+All analog inputs are multiplexed into the on-chip, successive approximation, ADC.
 This has a resolution of 10 bits.
-The basic input range is 0 V to 2.25 V, but the input has built-in attenuators to allow measurement of 2.5 V without any external components.
-To allow the tolerance of the supply voltage, the ADC produces an output of 3/4 full scale (768d or 0x300) for the nominal input voltage and so has adequate headroom to deal with overvoltages.
+The basic input range is 0 V to 2.25 V, but the inputs have built-in attenuators to allow measurement of 2.5 V, 3.3 V, 5 V, 12 V, and the processor core voltage V{CCP} without any external components.
+To allow for the tolerance of these supply voltages, the ADC produces an output of 3/4 full scale (decimal 768 or 300 hex) for the nominal input voltage and so has adequate headroom to cope with overvoltages.